Dasharo/docs/docs/kb/edk2-capsule-updates.md

 (The command assumes that signing keys from `BaseTools/Source/Python/Pkcs7Sign/` in EDK have been copied to `keys/`.)

+Add `-b` flag if the firmware targets a laptop, this will add a DXE for checking battery status.

 JSON file will be automatically generated based on the contents of coreboot's `.config` file which contains all the necessary information when the capsule support is enabled (and the script aborts if it's not the case).